simp/simp-doc/docs/user_guide/HOWTO/Manage_TPM.rst

 *  The ``tboot`` kernel option ``min_ram=0x2000000`` (which is default) is **REQUIRED** on systems with more than 4GB of memory.
-*  Trusted Boot measures the file required to boot into a Linux environment, and updating those file will cause a system to boot into an untrusted state.
+*  Trusted Boot measures the file required to boot into a Linux environment, and updating those files will cause a system to boot into an untrusted state.
    Be careful updating the ``kernel`` packages and rebuilding the ``initramfs`` (or running ``dracut``).